Imposter/vscode-lua-vu/README.md

 Contributors:

-- [FlashHit](https://github.com/FlashHit) For doing research to improve this extension and making sure I actually work on this extension 😂
+- [FlashHit](https://github.com/FlashHit) For actively doing research and contributing this extension ♥

 For libraries and technologies used by this extension: